 In 2003, Idaho Power implemented a cloud-seeding program to increase snowpack in the south and middle forks of the Payette River watershed.
-In 2008, Idaho Power began expanding its program by enhancing an existing program operated by a coalition of counties and other stakeholders in the upper Snake River Basin above Milner Dam.
+In 2008, Idaho Power began expanding its program by enhancing an existing began expanding its program by enhancing an existing program operated by a coalition of counties and other stakeholders in the upper Snake River Basin above Milner Dam.
 Idaho Power has continued to collaborate with the IWRB and water users in the upper Snake, Boise, and Wood river basins to expand the target area to include those watersheds.